millengustavo/python-books/clean-code/notes.md

 > Whether you are designing systems or individual modules, never forget to use **the simplest thing that can possibly work**

 # Ch12.
 Emergence
+A design is "simple", if it follows these rules:
+- Run all the tests
+- Contains no duplication
+- Expresses the intent of the programmer
+- Minimizes the number of classes and methods

+## Simple design rule 1: runs all the tests
+- Systems that aren't testable aren't verifiable
+- A system that cannot be verified should never be deployed
+- Tight coupling makes it difficult to write tests
+- The more tests we write, the more we use principles like DIP and tools like dependency injection, interfaces, and abstraction to minimize coupling -> our designs improve even more
+- Primary OO goals -> low coupling and high cohesion

+## Simple design rule 2-4: refactoring
+For each few lines of code we add, we pause and reflect on the new design

+### No duplication
+- Duplication is the primary enemy of a well-designed system
+- It represents additional work, additional risk, and additional unnecessary complexity
+- TEMPLATE METHOD pattern: common technique for removing higher-level duplication

+### Expressive
+> It's easy to write code that *we* understand, because at the time we write it we're deep in an understanding of the problem we're trying to solve.
+Other maintainers of the code aren't going to have so deep an understanding

+- Choose good names
+- Keep your functions and classes small
+- Use standard nomenclature
+- Tests primary goal = act as documentation by example
+- **The most important way to be expressive is to try.
+Care is a precious resource**

+### Minimal classes and methods
+- Effort to make our classes and methods small -> we might create too many tiny classes and methods -> **also keep our function and class counts low!**

+> Although it's important to keep class and function count low, it's more important to have tests, eliminate duplication, and express yourself

 # Ch13.
 Concurrency